 About University Hospital Foundation:

-This charity report is an update that is being reviewed by University Hospital Foundation.
+This charity report is an update that has been sent to University Hospital Foundation for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March